 2) We are discovering treatment and you are a core member of the team.

 Many families do not have access to genetic testing confirming a mutation in KIF1A.
 If you have been told you need genetic testing and your insurance will not cover the test, contact us.
-We will make sure you get the genetic testing necessary to confirm your diagnosis of KIF1A Associated Neurological Disorder.

 To connect with our community, please fill out the form below.
 A KIF1A.ORG staff member or volunteer will respond as soon as possible to connect you with information and support.